Phil Spector: 1974–1980: Near-fatal accident, Warner-Spector Records, Leonard Cohen, and the Ramones

 Spector also produced the much-publicized Ramones album End of the Century in 1979.
 As with his work with Leonard Cohen, End of the Century received criticism from Ramones fans who were angered over its radio-friendly sound.
 However, it proved to be their highest-charting album, peaking at number 44 on the Billboard Hot 200.
-The album contains some of the band's best known and most successful Ramones singles, such as "Rock 'n' Roll High School", "Do You Remember Rock 'n' Roll Radio?", and their cover of a previously released Spector song for the Ronettes, "Baby, I Love You".
+The album contains some of the best known and most successful Ramones singles, such as "Rock 'n' Roll High School", "Do You Remember Rock 'n' Roll Radio?", and their cover of a previously released Spector song for the Ronettes, "Baby, I Love You".
 (Note: Joey Ramone stated that working with his "idol" turned out to be everything he had expected.
 And the band name-checked Spector in the song "It's Not My Place (in the 9 to 5 World)" on their next album, Pleasant Dreams: "Hangin' out with Lester Bangs you all / And Phil Spector really has it all".)
 Guitarist Johnny Ramone later commented on working with Spector on the recording of the album, "It really worked when he got to a slower song like "Danny Says"—the production really worked tremendously.
 For the harder stuff, it didn't work as well."

 Rumors circulated for years that Spector had threatened members of the Ramones with a gun during the sessions.
 Dee Dee Ramone claimed that Spector once pulled a gun on him when he tried to leave a session.
 Drummer Marky Ramone recalled in 2008, "They [guns] were there but he had a license to carry.
 He never held us hostage.
 We could have left at any time."